fledge-iot/fledge/REDHAT.rst

 The RPM can also be created through the repository : https://github.com/foglamp/foglamp-pkg

-using the make_rpm script and following the instruction in README.rst.
+using the make_rpm script and following the instruction in the README.rst.

 Red Hat